xmyqsh/FSN/README.md

 Fully Sparse Network

 ```
-FSN is inspired by StarNet and based on SECOND.
+FSN is inspired by StarNet and based on SECOND, spconv and use sparse resblock in Det3D.
+All of its computation power has been allocated on the points or voxels containing points.
 It has good PEDESTRIAN AP as StarNet does.
+And it has smaller receptive field as StarNet does.

+Dilation, ASPP could be adopted to enlarge the receptive field for better Vechile AP.

 6.5 FPS on Waymo Open Dataset with a coarse designed network.